igstan/bnr-webhooks/README.md

-Note that each of the servers that receives PUT requests may act as registrar themselves, thus someone may choose to register with several servers in order to achieve eventual consistency in case some of the push servers is down.
+Note that each of the servers that receives PUT requests may act as registrar themselves, thus someone may choose to register with several servers in order to achieve eventual consistency in case some of the push servers are down.
 This is where an infinite forward loop might occur.

 Also, note that in this scenario push servers need not poll the BNR web sites.